infamousjoeg/conceal/README.md

 ```go
 func DeleteSecret(secretID string)
 ```
-DeleteSecret is a non-return function that removes the secret from keychain
+DeleteSecret is a non-return function that removes the secret from keychain.

 #### func  ListSecrets